theartofcomputerprogramming/meetup/README.md

 ## TAOCP #34 - Heapsort (Chapter 5, Sorting: Section 5.2.3)

+Trees for sorting!

+We begin see the broad applicability of tree data structures for solving large categories of problems in our return to *Volume 3, Sorting and Searching*

+We develop heapsort as an example of selection by sorting in section 5.2.3.
+Tree selection is a popular elimination scheme for sports tournaments.
+Normally tournaments are only concerned with the single ultimate winner - the person that rises to the root of the selection tree.
+But the principle may be repeated with tweaks to obtain an efficient way to rank all participants exploiting information retained in the tree structure from every comparison.

+We look at Algorithm H (Heapsort) and its **MMIX** implementation.
+Time permitting we'll go over the mathematical analysis of a portion of heapsort - though Knuth marks it as optional.

 We'll do some exercises

 **This event will be recorded and posted to YouTube as a public video at https://www.youtube.com/channel/UCHOHy9Rjl3MlEfZ2HI0AD3g**